ANA-Illinois Legislative Platform

 ANA-Illinois supports:

-• Legislation that promotes public funding for nursing education and research to assure the delivery of and access to quality nursing care services.
+• Legislation that promotes public funding for nursing education and research to assure the delivery of and access to quality nursing care services that include strategies to improve recruitment of historically and systematically marginalized applicants.

 • Continued funding and activities of the National Center for Nursing Research.

-• Continued funding and activities for the Illinois Center for Nursing including mandatory workforce data collection during every nurse licensure renewal cycle.
+• Continued funding and activities for the Illinois Nursing Workforce Center including mandatory workforce data collection during every nurse licensure renewal cycle.

 • Continued funding in activities that support access to nursing education as outlined in the 2010 IOM Future of Nursing report.